himangi2003/MultiDGEA/README.md

 Author: Himangi Srivastava

-The DEG code requires some of the packages dependency  that are used.
+The MultiDGEA package requires some of the packages dependency  that are used.
+THe package specifically requires R version 4.2.

 | Package |
 | -----------|